Dotnet-IO-logger/core/README.md

 ## How to use

-It's a super easy to use Diol:

-1. Install `DiolBackendService` and run it *(1)*
-2. Install `Diol` from Visual studio market to your Visual Studio
+We prepared [guide](https://github.com/Dotnet-IO-logger/core/wiki/1.-Getting-started-guide) how to use it but in short:

-3. Start debugging your dotnet application *(2)*
+1. Start debugging your dotnet application
-4. Call a function with http activities
+2. Call a function with http activities
-5. Watch your logs!
+3. Watch your logs in `Diol tool window`!

-*(1)* You can download `DiolBackendService` from the [link](https://github.com/Dotnet-IO-logger/core/releases).
-Unzip it to your folder and run `Diol.applications.SignalrClient.exe`

-*(2)* To see http logs you need to inject `HttpClient` and modify `appsettings.json`.
-You can find more information [here](https://github.com/Dotnet-IO-logger/core/wiki/1.-Getting-started-guide)

 ## Feedback and contribution